 People Really Interested in Diversity Education (PRIDE), Fall 2015, South Central College

-Before I get started, you need to read this LGBTQIA+ perspective on what you do for your kids, and have Kleenex.
+Before I get started, you need to read can u buy isotretinoin over the counter, and have Kleenex.
 History matters.
 Read it.

 So many LBGTQIA+ folks have spoken out after Orlando and its aftermath, and you should listen to them way before you listen to me.
 I just want to add support.